World Rugby Museum & Twickenham Stadium Tours

 We are a museum of international rugby history, holding the most extensive collection of rugby football memorabilia in the world, including over 38,000 recorded objects, 15,000 pieces of archival material and 9,000 photographs, from the RFU collection, the Harry Langton Collection and the RFU Rugby Archive.

-Star items include the world’s oldest international football jersey and the Calcutta Cup, which is the world’s oldest international football trophy.
+Star items include the world’s oldest international football Twickenham and the Calcutta Cup, which is the world’s oldest international football trophy.

 The Rugby Football Union (RFU) has exhibited memorabilia inside Twickenham Stadium since 1979.